Article written by Elisa - Travel Writer & Local in France

 3. Taste the Regional Food

-- Goat’s Cheese (chevre) such as Saint Maure, Pouligny-St-Pierre, Selles-sur-Cher and Crottin de Chavigno.*
+- Goat Cheese (chèvre) such as Saint Maure, Pouligny-St-Pierre, Selles-sur-Cher and Crottin de Chavignol

-- Caramelized Apple pie (Tarte Tatin) – this famous dessert comes from this region, specifically Sologne.
+- Caramelized Apple pie (Tarte Tatin) – this famous dessert comes from this region, and more specifically from Sologne

-Look for the local markets for cheese, rillettes and local sweets.
+Look for the local markets for regional produce, cheese, rillettes, and local sweets.